-It’s 2016, investment banks are cutting headcount, and hedge funds are floundering.
+It’s 2017.
+Some investment banks are cutting headcount, and some hedge funds are floundering.
 In such an uncertain market, making the move to pursue another opportunity could be risky.
 But many recruiters are optimistic that the financial services industry will see an uptick in hiring this year, and there are still reasons for pursuing a new finance job.
 Here’s how you should make the decision.

 1. Don't just move for money

-Financial services professionals often decide to move for the opportunity to earn more money, or the promise of a bigger bonus (although guarantees are much rarer these days).
-But eyeing up dollar signs can often blind you to the downsides of a new role.
+Deciding to move for the opportunity to earn more money, or the promise of a bigger bonus (although guarantees are much rarer these days) isn’t wise.
+Eyeing up dollar signs can often blind you to the downsides of a new role.

 “If you’re making the job change simply for money, then it’s probably not the right job, and I can almost guarantee that it’s not going to work out,” says Mitchell Peskin, partner and executive vice president of financial services recruiting at The Execu|Search Group.